 The second option costs €100, there is no requirement to undertake assignments and you will sit in with the class and take part in class dicussion and the lecture without the need to undergo tests or assignments..

 The upcoming semester (Semester 1) runs from September to December 2018 and modules will take place on our DCU Glasnevin, All Hallows and St. Patrick's campus during the day.

 Love of Life Long Learning (LoLLL)

 We will be offering a range of customised modules under our Love of Life Long Learning Programme.
-These modules will commence in early-October and will include our popular Geneaology, Life Writing modules.
-New modules are currenlty being added to this prgramme and will be finalised by the end of August.
+These modules will commence in early-October and will include our popular Geneaology, Life Writing modules and computer modules.

 Our free computer classes offered in partnership with Third Age Ireland will commence in late September.
 For more information on this programme please contact Third Age Ireland at 046-9557766.